m0t/pybing/README.md

 pybing, revisited

 forking from http://pybing.googlecode.com
-and updating everything for the new Bing API
+and updating everything to the new Bing API